GustavePate/gustavepate.github.io/_posts/2013-07-30-simple-vim-bash-dotfile-github.md

 We will see that in [this article last chapter](#working_with_submodules).

-# Think about how will you install your stuff
+# Think about the install script

 I don't want to change my install script each time I add a dotfile, a vim plugin or whatever.
 For my personnal purpose I think that a simple sequence like: